 It’s important that whenever you go into the outdoors, you bring a wilderness first aid kit with you.
-You can buy ready made kits, but they tend to be expensive and you won’t be as familiar its contents as you will be if you build your own.
+You can buy ready-made kits, but they tend to be expensive and you won’t be as familiar with their contents as you will be if you built your own.
 Plus, I have never found a first aid kit I was completely happy with – I always have to add other items.
 That’s why I’d recommend just making your own from the start.

 Common uses for a wilderness first aid kit

 Here is a quick (not exhaustive) list of the most common injuries and issues I’ve experienced on a hiking or paddling trip.